Adobe Creative Campus Program Spreads Digital Literacy Across TAMUC

 At the Forefront of Digital Education

 To date, around 60 colleges and universities worldwide are members of the Adobe Creative Campus community.
-Through this initiative, A&M-Commerce nurtures digital literacy across diverse disciplines, ensuring a transformative educational experience for students, faculty and staff.
+Through this initiative, A&M-Commerce nurtures digital literacy across various disciplines, ensuring a transformative educational experience for students, faculty and staff.

 Want to improve your digital literacy?
 Visit tamuc.edu/Adobe and install Adobe Creative Cloud to get started!